 - vertex EDH (which displaces the superior sagittal sinus) 6

-- anterior middle cranial fossa 7
+- anterior middle cranial fossa (anterior temporal) 7

-- likely venous bleeding (sphenoparietal sinus)
+- likely venous bleeding (from the sphenoparietal sinus)

 - do not cause midline shift or herniation

-- rarely grow
+- rarely enlarge

 - can be managed conservatively